-Enjoy the spring edition of the Seely Signature Newsletter here.
+Enjoy the fall edition of the Seely Signature Newsletter here.

 The Edgemont Elementary PTA held the first ever Panthers’ Pay-it-Forward last week, uniting sixth graders from Greenville and Seely Place Elementary Schools to meet and mingle while packing meals for those in need.

 First grade teacher Alexis Langer introduced her young students to the concept of engineering with a hands-on project that was a ton of fun for everyone.

 Our fourth grade students participated in a hands-on learning activity with the Hudson River Clearwater team.
 The students had the chance to examine aquatic invertebrates and fish drawn from the estuary of the Hudson River.